KrishnaPrasad2606/M2-EmbSys/Case Study/ReadMe.md

 # LIGHT DEPENDENT RESISTOR
 It automatically switches ON lights when the sunlight goes below the visible region of our eyes.
 It automatically switches OFF lights when Sunlight fall on it ( i.e on LDR ) e.g in morning, by using a sensor called LDR (Light Dependent Resistor) which senses the light just like our eyes.

+# LED
+LED, in full light-emitting diode, in electronics, a semiconductor device that emits infrared or visible light when charged with an electric current.
+Visible LEDs are used in many electronic devices as indicator lamps, in automobiles as rear-window and brake lights, and on billboards and signs as alphanumeric displays or even full-colour posters.
+Infrared LEDs are employed in autofocus cameras and television remote controls and also as light sources in fibre-optic telecommunication systems.

 # HIGH LEVEL REQUIREMENT
 HR-1 It automatically switches ON lights when the sunlight goes below the visible region of our eyes. (e.g in evening after Sunset).